Arche Resonance Theory

 8.4 What the PSR Demands Next

-Every combination that satisfies the balance condition is equally motivated by the same foundational logic.
-A universe containing only some Archeonic expressions would therefore face an immediate question: why these and not others?
-No answer is available that does not introduce an external selection principle, which would itself require justification.
-The only position consistent with the PSR is the totality.
+Every combination that satisfies the balance condition is equally licensed by the same underlying structure.
+A universe containing only some Archeonic expressions would therefore carry an unexplained privilege.
+The PSR forbids such privilege.
+The consistent answer is totality.

 Section 9: The Archeos

-We define the Archeos as the totality of all possible Archeonic expressions across all valid combinations of parameters.
-It is not a collection of objects in a space.
+The Archeos is the totality of all possible Archeonic expressions across all valid parameter combinations.
+It is not a heap of objects already arranged in space.
 There is no space yet.
-It is the complete continuous superposition of all expressions of the form ψ(A,ω,φ) = A ei(ωθ + φ), traversing all possible combinations of amplitude A, rotation rate ω, and phase offset φ.
+It is the full continuous superposition of expressions of the form ψ(A,ω,φ) = A ei(ωθ + φ), spanning all possible amplitudes, rotation rates, and angular offsets.

-The defining property of the Archeos, inherited directly from 0 = 0, is total balance.
-Over the complete parameter space the total contribution must vanish: A ei(ωθ + φ) dA dω dφ = 0.
-This is not a condition imposed on the Archeos from outside.
-It is what the Archeos is.
-The parameter space is complete: for every Archeonic expression characterised by amplitude A, there necessarily exists an expression with amplitude -A, equivalent to a phase shift of π.
-Every expression is paired with its exact inverse.
-The cancellation is not approximate or statistical.
-It is a structural consequence of completeness.
-The PSR demands the totality, and the totality is exactly zero-sum.
+Its defining property, inherited directly from 0 = 0, is complete balance: ∫ A ei(ωθ + φ) dA dω dφ = 0.
+This is not a condition imposed from outside.
+It is what the Archeos is when the totality is actually complete.
+For every expression of amplitude A, there is an expression of amplitude -A, equivalently one shifted by π in phase.
+The cancellation is structural, not approximate.

 9.1 A Relational Field